elifehacker/jsfiddle/README.md

 ```
 and note down the output.

-3. Place the output list to https://jsfiddle.net/elifehacker/Lraobzx4/ remember to put a ; by the end.
+3. Place the output list to the html script desction in the IDE https://jsfiddle.net/elifehacker/Lraobzx4/ remember to put a ; by the end.

 4. Visit https://jsfiddle.net/elifehacker/Lraobzx4/[REPLACE WITH LATEST VERSION]/show